Skip to main content

 Long Term Financial Plan and Annual Business Plan

-The budget delivers an operating surplus to ensure our financial position is sustainable and equitable between generations of ratepayers and builds capacity for the future.
-The 2022/23 budget delivers an operating surplus of $1.229M; gross infrastructure investment of $70.2M (including $17.1M of asset renewal) with a net cost of $68M including grants; moderate and sustainable levels of debt, with net financial liabilities of $82.7M or 60.8% of total operating revenue; and an average rate increase of 3.5% on residential properties or 3.9% on commercial and industrial properties.
+The 2023/24 Long Term Financial Plan and Annual Business Plan (LTFP & ABP) and budget was adopted by Council on Monday 26 June 2023.
+The budget delivers an operating surplus to ensure our financial position is sustainable and equitable between generations of ratepayers, and builds capacity for the future.
+The 2023/24 budget delivers an operating surplus of $3.186M; gross infrastructure investment of $42.1M (including $30.1M of asset renewal) with a net cost of $40.3M including grants; moderate and sustainable levels of debt, with net financial liabilities of $95.5M or 65% of total operating revenue; and an average rate increase of 6.9% on all properties.

 Purpose

-The Long Term Financial Plan and Annual Business Plan (LTFP & ABP) detail Council’s services, including new services and projects, together with their financial impacts.
-It provides comprehensive information so that the community can consider the budget and how it aligns with the City Plan 2035.
-An Executive Summary provides a snapshot of the LTFP & ABP and gives guidance as to where more information is available.
+The LTFP & ABP details Council’s services, including new services and projects, together with their financial impacts.
+It provides comprehensive information so that the community can consider the budget and how it aligns to the City Plan 2035.
+An Executive Summary provides a snapshot of the LTFP & ABP, and gives guidance as to where more information is available.

 Average Rate Increase

-The 2022/23 average rate increase is 3.5% for residential properties and 3.9% for commercial and industrial properties.
-Rates growth from the increase in the number of assessments is anticipated at 0.5%, while rates growth from the increase in development activity is estimated to be 0.5%.
-As the 2022/23 inflation indicator is based on CPI of 3.3% the average rate increase was consulted at 3.9%.
-However, with considerable financial pressure on households Council resolved an average residential rate increase of 3.5% and an average commercial and industrial rate increase of 3.9%.
-Further information about rates is contained in the Rating Strategy and Policy on pages 124 to 127 and in Appendix B – Uniform Presentation of Annual Business Plan and Budget – Rates Disclosure.
+The 2023/24 average rate increase is 6.9% for residential properties and commercial and industrial properties.
+Rates growth from the increase in the number of assessments is anticipated at 0.50%, while rates growth from the increase from development activity is estimated to be 0.50%.
+Given the 2023/24 inflation indicator is based on CPI of 7.9% (actual Adelaide Annualised CPI at March 2023) the average rate increase was consulted at 7.9%.
+However, with considerable financial pressure on households Council resolved an average rate increase of 6.9% across both residential and commercial and industrial properties.
+Further information about rates is contained in the Rating Strategy and Policy on pages 122 to 125 and at Appendix B – Uniform Presentation of Rates Revenue.

 Average Increase